 This number may change.
+Please be aware that calling camp on Iridium can be as expensive as 6 USD per minute.
 Please ask the Field Operations Manager which number is current.

 Cost examples to or from OpenPort or Iridium handheld